gabrielbdornas/braicode/blog/2022-09-29-markdown-tutorial.md

 ### Bold and italic text

-Bold italic are written by wrapping text in asterisks, two for bold and one for italic respectivaly:
+Bold italic are written by wrapping text in asterisks, two for bold and one for italic respectively:

 ```
 How about some **bold** or *italic* text?
 ```

-And the result wil be:
+And the result will be:

 How about some **bold** or *italic* text?